 My mom was smart, very smart.
 Valedictorian of her high school class from Turtle Lake, Wisconsin, she got a music scholarship to Macalester College in St. Paul, Minnesota, but didn’t complete her degree because she fell in love with my dad, married and moved to Milwaukee, Wisconsin, where he finished his law degree.
 They soon settled in the town where they raised seven children, and where my father practiced law.

 When my mom was unable to have anymore children she decided to return to college at the University of Wisconsin River Falls UWRF.
 She pursued a degree in Art Making and Education and eventually got a teaching position at New Richmond, Wisconsin.
 She was an accomplished artist in all mediums, and a highly admired teacher.
 Her students loved her so much they called her Ma Art which was shortened to Mart.
-Only in first grade when she returned to school, having a working mom meant I had to make my own lunch, which didn’t always happen, but mostly I was proud of her effort to pick up the pieces and go back to school and to work.
-She got up every morning and drove one half hour in the ice and snow to school.
+When I was in the first grade she returned to college.
+Having a working mom meant I had to make my own lunch, which didn’t always happen.
+In spite of the hardship, I was proud of her effort to pick up the pieces and go back to school and to work.
+She got up every morning and drove one half hour in the ice and snow to New Richmond High School.
 An accomplished teacher, she set up a student teacher program through UWRF and mentored many young artists and budding teachers.
 Not only that, the variety and creativity that flowed from her own students was astounding.

 Mary continued to love music.
 My cousin John heard her sing Silent Night at St. Anne’s in Turtle Lake, and said she sounded like an angel.
 As a member of the community she served as choir master of the St. John’s congregation in Glenwood, as well as artist of the church creating banners to be hung on the main altar for the liturgical seasons.
 A multitalented person, we have in our possession today, many paintings and objects of art she made.